-Research suggests that more than 10% of children will suffer some form of abuse.
+Research suggests that more than 10 per cent of children will suffer some form of abuse.
 Due to their day-to-day contact with children, school staff are uniquely placed to observe changes in children's behaviour and to recognise the outward signs of abuse.
 Children may also turn to a trusted adult in the school when they are in distress or at risk.
 It is vital that school staff are alert to the signs of neglect and abuse and understand the local procedures for reporting and acting upon their concerns.

-The Designated Senior Persons (DSPs) for child protection in this school are:
+The Designated Senior Persons (DPSs) for child protection in this school are:

-Sofia Darr - Headmistress

-sdarr@sherborneqatar.org

-Room - GF 116
+Sofia Darr- Headmistress sdarr@sherborneqatar.org Phone - 4495 3 406 Room - GF 116

-Joanne Harward - School Counsellor
+Joanne Harward - School Counsellor j.harward@sherborneqatar.org Phone - 4495 3 412 Room - 1F - 28

-jharward@sherbornegatar.org

-Room - 1F 28

-Nadira Rahman - Deputy Head / Head of Juniors
+Nadira Rahman - Deputy Head / Head of Juniors nrahman@sherborneqatar.org Phone - 4495 3 419 Room -1F 42

-nrahman@sherborneqatar.orq

-Room - 1F 42